wp-plugins/post-type-spotlight/readme.txt

 4. Shows featured posts in post edit tables.

 == Changelog ==
+= 2.1 =
+* Don’t erase other terms in the pts_feature_tax assigned to the post on save.
+This opens up potential to have more than one type of “featured”, (e.g. recommended).

 = 2.0 =
 * Changing how featured posts are designated.
 Instead of post meta, the plugin now uses a hidden taxonomy.
 * Added a widget for showing featured posts.